On the asymptotic behaviour of the correlation measure of sum-of-digits function in base 2: Statistics of binary sequences

-We know from \cite{Besineau} that such a limit exists and has been studied in \cite{MorgenbesserSpiegelhofer} for example, but we will give a proof using the structure of solutions of the following equation :
+We know from \cite{Besineau} that such a limit exists, and it has been studied in \cite{MorgenbesserSpiegelhofer}, for example, but here we give a proof using the structure of solutions of the following equation: